 - Pungent (Katu): Chili, ginger, garlic.
 Stimulating and warming, it balances Kapha but can increase Vata and Pitta.

 - Bitter (Tikta): Leafy greens, turmeric.
-Cooling and detoxifying, it balances Pitta and Kapha but may increase Vata.
+Cooling and traditionally considered cleansing, it may help balance Pitta and Kapha but can increase Vata for some.

 - Astringent (Kashaya): Legumes, raw vegetables, pomegranates.
 Toning and cooling, it balances Pitta and Kapha but may increase Vata.